jnozzi/cocoadev.com/markdown/NSMenuItemLeak.md

 ----

-Well, as soon as I call this code, the leak shows up, I comment out the General/NSMenuItem code, and the leak disappears, so it isn't the General/NSMenu, I know that much.
+Well, as soon as I call this code, the leak shows up, I comment out the NSMenuItem code, and the leak disappears, so it isn't the NSMenu, I know that much.

 ----